MartinLoner/CSGO-Skin-Changer/README.md

 # CSGO Skin-Changer
 A tool to change skins
 You can add/edit skins in main.cpp return should be id of the skin you want.
-Don't forget to update offsets
+Update offsets in main.cpp and it should work.